flaming-cl/flaming-cl.github.io/source/_posts/best-practice-of-useRef-and-why.md

 You can think of each render in React as a layer of dreams in the movie "Inception":
 *Data that `useEffect` can directly access is not infinite in time and space.*
-Tt can only read the execution context that was created, when the `useEffect` was called.
+It can only read the execution context that was created, when the `useEffect` was called.

 So, although each update cycle in React will create a new execution context, some hooks might still refer to its old context.